sourcegraph/about/content/blogposts/2024/cody-jetbrains-6-0-14-release.md

 ## 🧪 Experimental: Ollama model support

 You can now power Cody’s chat and commands off Ollama models running on your local machine.
-This lets you chat without sending messages over the internet to an LLM provider so that you can use Cody offline—even on an airplane!
+This lets you chat without sending messages over the internet to an LLM provider so that you can use Cody offline.
+You can code with an AI coding assistant wherever you are, even on an airplane!

 You’ll need to install Ollama and download a chat model such as CodeGemma or Llama3.
 [The README provides full setup instructions](https://sourcegraph.com/github.com/sourcegraph/jetbrains/-/blob/README.md#use-ollama-models-for-chat--commands).